ZySec-AI/project-zysec/README.md

       ```bash
         git clone https://github.com/ZySec-AI/ZySec.git
       ```
-2. **Install Dependencies:** Navigate to the cloned directory and install necessary dependencies using `pip install -r requirements.txt`.
+2. **Install Dependencies:** Navigate to the cloned directory and install necessary dependencies using.

       Go to the project directory